wonmor/ElectronVisualized/README.md

 ## How to Run Locally

 **DISCLAIMER**: The reason it's unnecessarily convoluted is due to one of the dependencies: **GPAW** not being designed for web-based apps but only for local builds.
 There was no documentation, support, or previous cases of deployments on the web, so I had to come up with my own solution.
-I did not give up until the very end where I succeeded to make the whole computation process **real-time** (for real, no joke)

 ---